Travel on Point(s)

 United AirlinesSaver AwardsEveryday Awards

 Regardless of how the two types of awards are labeled, the main differences are the same.
-Saver awards are cheaper, can be booked through airline partners, and are less common.
-Standard awards are more widely available, may cost a lot more, and cannot be booked through airline partners.
+Saver awards are cheaper and can be booked through airline partners, but because of this they are also less common.
+Standard awards are more widely available, usually cost a lot more, and cannot be booked through airline partners.

 Finding Saver Award Availability

 Generally, only saver awards can be booked with partner airlines.
-This means that to book a flight with an alliance partner's miles, you must first find saver award availability on the airline whose plane you want to fly.
+This means that to book a flight with an alliance partner's miles, the operating airline must have released saver awards to its partner airlines.

 You can book saver awards with alliance partners, such as Singapore Airlines.
-Note the exact same flight numbers, meaning you will be on the same United aircraft as if you had booked the flight with United miles.
+Note the United flight numbers, meaning you will be on the same United aircraft as if you had booked the flight with United miles.

 Tips for Finding Saver Award Space